taking removable fin systems to the next level

 This is an introduction to the parts that make up the routing system.

-3. TRIM SPACER: for trimming down the box's dam after installation using the router.
+3. TRIM SPACER: For trimming down the box's dam after installation using the router.

-4. LAYOUT GUIDE: the layout guide fits inside the jig and positions the jig on the shaper's marks.
+4. LAYOUT GUIDE: The layout guide fits inside the jig and positions the jig on the shaper's marks.

-7. HEX KEY: used to adjust the screws in the boxes.
+7. HEX KEY: Used to adjust the screws in the boxes.

 More details here.